 DAWN SERVICE - Bomana Cemetery

 This morning you will be up early to meet transport which will convey you to Bomana Cemetery for the dawn service.
 Here we will pay our respects for the fallen soldiers of the Kokoda campaign.
-After this you will be transported back to the hotel for breakfast and then we will head to the Port Moresby Yacht club for traditional two up, BBQ and watch the Anzac Day march on the big screen.
+After this you will be transported back to the hotel for breakfast and then most likely head to the Port Moresby Yacht club for traditional two up, BBQ and watch the Anzac Day match on the big screen.
 Directly after lunch you be transported to PNG international airport for your flight home.